Titans of Ancient Greece | The Primal Gods Who Shaped the Cosmos

 Titans of Ancient Greece | The Primal Gods Who Shaped the Cosmos 23

-The Titans were defeated and cast into Tartarus, where the Hecatoncheires became their guards.
-This resolution is the tradition’s statement about what the Titanic powers were and where they belonged in the ordered cosmos: not destroyed, because forces as fundamental as time, memory, heavenly light, and the encircling ocean cannot be destroyed, but contained in the abyss that precedes and underlies the organized world, accessible in the circumstances that the mythology defines but no longer governing the surface of things.
+The Titans were defeated and cast into Tartarus, with the Hecatoncheires left to guard them.
+This resolution says something specific about what the Titanic powers actually were, and where they belonged in an ordered cosmos: not destroyed, since forces as fundamental as time, memory, heavenly light, and the encircling ocean cannot be destroyed at all, but contained in the abyss that precedes and underlies the organized world, reachable only under the specific circumstances mythology defines, no longer governing the surface of things.

-The Titans who did not oppose the Olympians, Oceanus, Tethys, Themis, Prometheus, and Mnemosyne among them, remained active in the new divine order.
-The distinction the tradition draws is not between Titans and Olympians as absolute categories but between the Titanic powers that the Olympian governance could incorporate and the ones it could not.
+The Titans who never opposed the Olympians, Oceanus, Tethys, Themis, Prometheus, and Mnemosyne among them, remained active inside the new divine order.
+The real distinction here was never Titan versus Olympian as absolute categories, but between the Titanic powers Olympian governance could actually incorporate and the ones it could not.

-Atlas, who led the Titans in the Titanomachy and who bore the responsibility of Kronos’s military champion, received the punishment of being required to hold up the sky at the western edge of the world, his strength turned from the service of war to the permanent maintenance of the separation of sky and earth that Kronos’s castration of Ouranos had produced.
-The punishment is a cosmological assignment: the Titan who fought to maintain the old order now maintains the structure of the new one, his defeat converted into an eternal obligation that the cosmos requires.
+Atlas, who led the Titans in the Titanomachy and carried Kronos’s own responsibility as military champion, received the punishment of holding up the sky at the western edge of the world, his strength turned from the service of war into the permanent maintenance of exactly the separation between sky and earth Kronos’s castration of Ouranos had first produced.
+The punishment is a cosmological assignment: the Titan who fought to maintain the old order now maintains the structure of the new one, his defeat converted into an eternal obligation the cosmos itself requires.

 Titans of Ancient Greece | The Primal Gods Who Shaped the Cosmos 24